thephpleague/oauth2-server/README.md

 If you have any questions about OAuth _please_ open a ticket here; please **don't** email the address below.

+## Commercial Support

+If you would like help implementing this library into your existing platform, or would like to some advice or training for you and your team please email Alex Bilbie at `hello@glyndelabs.com`.

 ## Security

 If you discover any security related issues, please email `hello@alexbilbie.com` instead of using the issue tracker.